meet our team

 What are you bringing to the Safe Space?

 I am a compassionate individual, driven by love, kindness, and creativity.
 I’m committed to building a strong community through the Safe Space, offering support and warmth in all situations.
 My goal is to be a welcoming presence, helping our community thrive with the support of the leadership team, volunteers, and all who join us.
 Together, we can achieve great things.
+I hope to help foster a space of growth, acceptance, and welcoming for all members of the LGBTQIA2S+ community from all racial and ethnic backgrounds.

 What are you looking to take away from this work?